 |OS drive||500GB||fast||doesn't need to be redundant|

 The server has 16 2.5 inch SAS/SATA drive bays connected to a "SAS backplane."
-The backplane is connected to a Dell-Rebranded LSI hardware RAID controller card.
-The RAID controller card is connected to the CPU via PCIe (in a Dell-proprietary form factor slot).
+The backplane is connected to a Dell-rebranded LSI hardware RAID controller card.
+The RAID controller card is connected to the CPU via 8 Gen 3 PCIe lanes (in a Dell-proprietary form factor slot).

 The backplane on server hold 16 drives and has across 8 SAS ports.
 Each SAS port can do 6 Gbit/s, so we can do (6*8)/8 = 6 Gbytes/s on the RAID controller + backplane, in theory.
 This is well matched with the PCIe bandwidth, which is theoretically around 7.9 gigs a second.

-Given the speed constraints, the redundancy desire, and the low space requirements, I decided to try and build this entire thing with SSDs.
-SAS SSDs designed for servers aren't cheap, so I decided to look at crappy SATA consumer SSDs.
+Thinking about the bandwidth capabilities of the server, my redundancy desires, and my low capacity requirements, I decided to try and build this entire thing with SSDs.
+SAS SSDs designed for servers aren't cheap, so I decided to look at low-end consumer SATA SSDs.

 Apparently, most RAID systems don't really like expanding the number of disks in the array.
 I decided to price out filling up the system with disks.